Basilica of Sant'Ambrogio: History

 One of the most ancient churches in Milan, it was commissioned by St. Ambrose in 379–386, in an area where numerous martyrs of the Roman persecutions had been buried.
 The first name of the church was in fact Basilica Martyrum.

 When St Ambrose arrived in Milan to assume the bishopric, churches in the region were in conflict with each other over the dispute between Arianism and the Nicene Creed as well as numerous local issues.
 Ambrose firmly sided with the Nicene partisans, and wanted northern Italy to remain allied to the papacy.
 He did this through both preaching and construction.
 He built three or four churches surrounding the city; Basilica Apostolorum (now San Nazaro in Brolo), Basilica Virginum (now San Simpliciano), and Basilica Martyrum (which was later renamed in his honour).
-A fourth church, Basilica Salvatoris (later San Dionigi, razed in the 17th-century), is attributed to him as well, but may not actually be from the 4th century.
+A fourth church, Basilica Salvatoris (later San Dionigi, razed in the 17th century), is attributed to him as well, but may not actually be from the 4th century.
 These churches were dedicated with anti-Arian language and as symbols of the wealth and power of the pro-Nicene faction in Milan.

-The church building has undergone several restorations and partial reconstructions, assuming the current appearance in the 12th Century, when it was rebuilt in the Romanesque style.
+The church building has undergone several restorations and partial reconstructions, assuming the current appearance in the 12th century, when it was rebuilt in the Romanesque style.
 Initially, the basilica was outside the Roman city walls of Milan, but over the following centuries, the city grew up around it.
 It became a centre of religious life and a community of canons developed in the church.
 In 789, a monastery was established within the basilica grounds.
 The canons, however, retained their own community and identity instead of fading away.
 Two separate, distinct religious communities shared the basilica.
 In the 11th century, the canons adopted a rule of life and became Canons Regular.
 There were now two separate monastic communities following different rules living in the basilica.
 The canons were in the northern building, the cloister of the canons, while the monks were in the two southern buildings.

 The two towers symbolize the division in the basilica.
-The 9th-century Torre dei Monaci ("Tower of the Monks") tower was used by the monks to call the faithful to the monks' mass.
-The monks supported themselves partly from the offerings given after mass.
+The 9th-century Torre dei Monaci ("Tower of the Monks") was used by the monks to call the faithful to the monks' Mass.
+The monks supported themselves partly from the offerings given after Mass.
 However, the canons did not have a bell tower and were not allowed to ring bells until they finished their own tower (on the north side) in the 12th century.

 The monastery and church became a large landholder in northern Italy and into what is now the Swiss Canton of Ticino.
 On 4 August 1528, an accord known as the "Peace of St. Ambrose" was signed here between the noble and popular factions of the city.
 In 1492 the Benedictines commissioned Donato Bramante, structural architect of St. Peter's Basilica, to renovate the new rectory.